If England's best players stand together, they will play IPL: Pietersen on ECB no | Sports-Games

 ''It's going to be interesting to watch how the ECB handle this issue around not allowing it's best players to play IPL if it's rescheduled,'' Pietersen tweeted.

-The IPL was suspended on May 4 due to multiple COVID-19 cases in uts bio-bubble.
+The IPL was suspended on May 4 due to multiple COVID-19 cases in its bio-bubble.

 During his playing days, Pietersen was the only sought after England player in the IPL.
 The controversial former batsman feels that things have changed from his playing days as top players now understand the value of IPL.